archwrt/netboot.lan/windows/README.md

                 └── boot.wim
 ```
 When you boot, you set `LOCATION` to `windows/winpe/win10`, the `$arch` is auto detected by the ipxe script.

+You may also share this directory using `samba` if you want to put any `Windows ISO` here.
+Then you will be able to map this location using `net use` in Windows PE, mount the `ISO` image and start your Windows installation.